1.75 kilometres - 30 minutes

 - The walkway continues south along the lake.
 The HMCS Queen Building across the road to the east was included within Wascana Centre when the Centre was formed in 1962.
 Although the building is on federal government land and not bound by provincial statute, arrangements have been made to allow Wascana Centre to develop and maintain the landscaping around the building so as to unify it with the rest of the Centre.
 The flagpole was once the mast of a real ship.

 - South of the Queen Building is Wascana Place, the headquarters for the Provincial Capital Commission.
 The building was opened April 1, 1982, marking twenty years of progress and development within Wascana Centre under the Authority.
 Maps and information on Wascana Centre and the city are available here as well as public exhibits that describe the history and future of Wascana Centre in more detail.
-The upper levels provide office space, an observation deck, and the joe moran historic gallery.
+The upper levels provide office space, an observation deck, and right next to the entrance is our visitor information kiosk.
 Come in and visit us!